What is HSTS Certificate and How to Enable It?

 Final Thoughts

-While it has been in use for over a decade, now HSTS has become a necessity for making the World Wide Web a more secure place.
+While it has been in use for over a decade, HSTS has become necessary for making the World Wide Web a more secure place.
 Implement it on your website today for maximum security for your users.